 - Authorizations; or

-- Accuracy and completeness of Customer data and Transactions.
+- Accuracy, completeness, quality, integrity, legality, reliability, and timeliness of Customer data and Transactions.

 - Limitation of Liability.
 In addition to any other limitations of liability in this Agreement, Company and Member Bank shall not be liable to Merchant or Merchant’s customers or any other person for any loss or liability resulting from the denial of credit to any person or Merchant’s retention of any Card or any attempt to do so.